eddievalente/pipelinephp/README.md

 The application was configured as MVP ( Model-View-Presenter ).
 There are some library classes that group together some functions used by other classes.

+## Database

+Into the folder /sql there is the export file pipeline.sql.
+Just download it and restore in your mySQL database admin.

+## Next Steps

+I'm adjusting all classes to be 100% compliant with PHP8.
+Then the Laravel and React versions will be published.